MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 1. In Windows, open Task Manager.

-1. Find your application's process, and then find the **Edge WebView2** child process.
+1. Find your application's process, and then find the **WebView2 Manager** child process.

 1. Right-click the **Edge WebView2** process, and then select **Open file location**.
 The folder name is the version number of the Runtime.